vrodegher/onlineresume/content/BeatApp/index.md

 ####What I've learned
-Through this project, I learned DOM manipulation through Javascript, the use of algorithms and how to use extern Javascript libraries.
+Through this project, I learned DOM manipulation through Javascript, basic algorithms and how to use extern Javascript libraries.

+####Live:
-####Live: <a href="https://rodegrafika.github.io/BeatApp/" target="_blank">Beat App</a>
+<a href="https://rodegrafika.github.io/BeatApp/" target="_blank">Beat App</a>